deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 Final Thoughts
 ---
 Obviously, this technique isn't without its flaws.
-There are still IOCs for this technique, including invoking `SetThreadContext` and others.
-However, this does avoid invoking any sort of action that creates a remote thread into a process, which is still useful in most situations.
+There are still IOCs for this technique, including invoking `SetThreadContext`, amongst other things.
+However, this does avoid invoking any sort of action that creates a remote thread, which is still useful in most situations.
 This technique could be taken further, perhaps with invoking direct system calls versus invoking these APIs, which are susceptible to hooking, with most EDR products.

-Additionally, one thing to note is that since this technique suspends a thread and then resumes it, you may have to wait a few moments to even a few minutes, in order for the thread to get around to execution.
-Interacting with the process directly will force execution, but targeting Windows processes that perform execution often is a good target.
+Additionally, one thing to note is that since this technique suspends a thread and then resumes it, you may have to wait a few moments to even a few minutes, in order for the thread to get around to executing.
+Interacting with the process directly will force execution, but targeting Windows processes that perform execution often is a good target also to avoid long waits.

-You can find the full project [here](https://github.com/connormcgarr/cThreadHijack).

-I had a lot of fun implementing this into a BOF and I am really glad I have a reason to write more C code!
+I had a lot of fun implementing this technqieu into a BOF and I am really glad I have a reason to write more C code!
 Like always: peace, love, and positivity :-).